vlin59/deepEquals/README.md

 Run `npm install` then run `npm test`

-The deepEquals functions starts on line 5, 3 of the tests are passed for you
+The deepEquals function starts on line 5, 3 of the tests are passed for you